ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 Supported Boards
 ==================

-Generally all boards support soaring, *except* those with firmware limitations referred to on :ref:`this page <common-limited-firmware>`.
+Generally all boards support soaring, *except* those with firmware limitations referred to on :ref:`this page <common-limited_firmware>`.
 As of June 2020, non-supported boards include:

  - KakuteF7Mini